ujxz/ujxz/README.md

 My name's is Jabes.

-I am a Full-Stack Web Engineer.
-I enjoy creating UI/UX-driven products.
-I am also interested in web performance, best engineering practices and OSS.
-Currently, my tech stack includes NextJS, ReactJS, and TypeScript.
+I am a systems developer and programmer with a passion for GNU/Linux, I'm also an editor, 3D designer and guitarist.
+I'm quite interested in Python and GoLang.
+My current stack: Javascript, Shell Script, Python, Java and C lenguage

-When not behind a keyboard, I am into listening to music, watching movies, or being lost in my thoughts while driving.
+When I have my break I like to listen to music, watch series, play my games and relax

  Feel free to contact me via: